Scottish Human Rights Commission reports concerns to UN Human Rights Committee

 Date: 11th March 2020

-Category: Children in conflict with the law, Age of criminal responsibility, International Covenant on Civil and Political, Equal protection from violence, Children with disabilities
+Category: Child justice system, Age of criminal responsibility, International Covenant on Civil and Political Rights (ICCPR), Equal protection from violence, Disabled children

 Specific issues for children’s rights included the use of restraint and seclusion in schools, corporal punishment, the minimum age of criminal responsibility, access to mental health services, and children and young people in custody.